• Skip to primary navigation

 listed ingredients for making spaghetti with truffle butter, cream and Parmesan.

-• Pasta cooking water: Don’t forget to reserve about 1 cup of pasta water (250 ml) before draining the noodles; it’s essential for a nice and unctuous truffle butter sauce.
+Pasta cooking water: Remember to reserve about 1 cup of pasta water (250 ml) before draining the noodles.
+It's essential for a nice and unctuous truffle butter sauce.
 You will not need it all; use as required by the dish.

-• Spices: Fine sea salt, ground black pepper, a few gratings of nutmeg, and some chopped fresh parsley for serving.
+Spices: For serving, add fine sea salt, ground black pepper, a few gratings of nutmeg, and some chopped fresh parsley.
 Freshly chopped sage leaves or a generous sprinkling of chives are also great.

 How to make truffle butter pasta?